SafeDrive: Fine-Grained Safety Reasoning for End-to-End Driving in a Sparse World: Method

 \subsection{Sparse World Network (SWNet)}

 SWNet consists of two components: the Sparse World Generator and the World Interaction Module.
-The Sparse World Generator constructs a Sparse World for each safety-aware candidate trajectory by combining it with the surrounding instances.
-The World Interaction Module models trajectory-conditioned interactions between the ego vehicle and its surrounding instances, jointly refining their future motions within the same world.
+The Sparse World Generator constructs a Sparse World for each safety-aware planning query by combining it with the surrounding instances.
+The World Interaction Module then models trajectory-conditioned interactions between the ego vehicle and surrounding instances, jointly refining their future motions within the same world.